 Last year, 90% of all new residents moving to the continuing care retirement community elected to work with WayForth, a senior transition company.
-As a longtime trusted partner of Erickson Senior Living, WayForth provides downsizing, packing, and moving services designed to make moving as stress-free as possible.
+As a longtime trusted partner of Erickson Senior Living, WayForth provides downsizing, packing, and moving services designed to make moving to an active adult community as stress-free as possible.

 Recently, the Tribune sat down with Victoria Willett, WayForth's Northern Virginia operations manager, to discuss the important topic of decluttering - something which, in Willett's words, "is never too early to start."